COVID-19 Remote Teaching Resources Guide

 We are adding Poodll tools to our Moodle system, to provide more options for online recording activities.

-- Adding Interactive Activities to your Moodle Courses (February 14, 2020)
+- Adding Interactive Activities to Your Moodle Courses (February 14, 2020)

 How can I facilitate course discussions with my students digitally?

 The Forum activity provides an easy way to add discussions to your Moodle course when you can’t meet face to face with your students.
 For whole class discussions on open ended topics, we recommend using the Single, Simple Discussion forum type.
 If you want students to provide their answer to a framing question first before seeing what other students have said, and then be able to join into a larger conversation, then you will want to use the Question and Answer forum type.
+More about using Discussion Forums and the various types available can be found at the Moodle Basics help guide.

 You can also use the VoiceThread activity that we’ve added to Moodle, for conversations that allow you and your students to use webcams or regular audio to contribute.
 Although still an asynchronous activity, this ability to have more social presence in the conversation beyond just text replies makes the conversations more engaging.
 You can set up VoiceThread slides with media dealing with course content, and open the presentation up to student commenting in order to have the class conversation.